-The first exercise kettlebell users learn is the kettlebell swing.
-This is the most useful movement out of the kettlebell arsenal.
+The kettlebell swing is the foundation of all kettlebell training.
+Ironically, it is also the most useful movement out of the kettlebell arsenal.
 The swing develops snapping power a.k.a. explosiveness in the hips and is a great tool for conditioning of the posterior chain.

 What happens if you don’t have a kettlebell?

-The T-Handle is made out of metal water pipes and allows the lifter to load regular dumbbell and barbell plates on it.
-The device has comfortable handles thanks to which you can mimic the two handed kettlebell swing perfectly.
+The T-Handle is made out of metal water pipes and allows the lifter to load it with regular dumbbell and barbell plates.
+The device has handles thanks to which you can do swings comfortably.
 The T-Handle swing can be made hard and heavy beyond belief.

 Important notice: If you are planning on building a T-Handle, make sure that the construction is really tight and strong.
 You don’t want plates falling on your toes or furniture.

 It works your forearms, hamstrings, glutes, spinal erectors and upper back.

 Can I use the T-Handle for other kettlebell exercises such as military presses?